 Vegan Millionaire Shortbread

 This vegan millionaire shortbread tastes great paired with an afternoon cup of tea.
-It’s a crunchy, buttery shortbread base with a sweet, gooey caramel filling and a rich, chocolatey topping.
-The perfect treat!
+This traditional Scottish classic consists of a crunchy, buttery shortbread base with a sweet, gooey caramel filling and a rich, chocolatey topping.
+The perfect treat for any occasion!

-I know I say this in almost every post that I write, but this vegan millionaire shortbread is one of my favourites!
+I know I say this in almost every post that I write, but this vegan millionaire shortbread, or vegan caramel slice if you’re from Scotland, is one of my favourites!

 Just in case you don’t know… Millionaire shortbread is traditionally a Scottish dessert that consists of a shortbread base, a caramel filling, and a solid chocolate topping.

-It’s also known as ‘caramel shortbread’ or ‘caramel slice’ but it’s thought to have been given the name “millionaire’s shortbread” because the ingredients are very rich.
+It’s also known as ‘caramel slice’ or ‘caramel shortbread’ but it’s thought to have been given the name millionaire’s shortbread because the ingredients are very rich.

 Step 1: